-The teaching rooms are located on 2nd Floor of University Centre campus.
-The library is also in the ground floor and has some self-study places.
+The teaching rooms are located on the 2nd and 4th Floors of University Centre campus.
+The library is also on the ground floor and has some self-study places.

 The facilities of the University Centre campus also include a café for some quick meals.